hduyker/funda-list/README.md

 implemented using a reverse proxy (nginx), so that wasn't directly applicable to this situation, though I did recognise the pattern.

-The actual implementation is done with thanks to Google, it's tweaked from an implementation found at https://dotnetcoretutorials.com/2019/11/24/implementing-a-leaky-bucket-client-in-net-core/
+The actual implementation is done (with thanks to Google) with a tweaked implementation found at https://dotnetcoretutorials.com/2019/11/24/implementing-a-leaky-bucket-client-in-net-core/

 # Implementation